brendt/stitcher.io/src/content/blog/2018-03-15-phpstorm-tips-for-power-users.md

 ## Color inspection

-Do you want to know why a word is highlighted or change it?
+Do you want to know why a word is highlighted or change the colouring?
 There's a command called `Jump to Colors and Fonts` which will allow you to edit the color of your current scheme, for that entry.